-- This bachelor’s degree takes up to three (3) years to complete.
+- This bachelor’s degree in Psychology takes up to three (3) years to complete.

 - Graduates from AU’s Bachelor of Science in Psychology program go on to seek gainful employment as social workers, case managers, human resource professionals, certified addiction professionals, behavioral technicians at hospitals, child life specialists, Board Certified Associate Behavior Analysts, and entry-level positions in corrections and law enforcement.

-- Graduate who completes the Minor in Speech-Language Pathology acquire clinical skills and knowledge practice as a Speech-Language Pathology assistant may seek employment in various settings, including schools, hospitals, clinics, and private practice.
+- Graduates who complete the Minor in Speech-Language Pathology acquire clinical skills and knowledge practice as a Speech-Language Pathology assistant and may seek employment in various settings, including schools, hospitals, clinics, and private practice.

 The minimum requirements for admission to the Bachelor of Science in Psychology are:

 - Evidence of having completed a high school degree or a GED.

 - A grade point average (GPA) of 2.0.